cassaram09/rails-project-management/info.md

     - checkboxes should automatically update the date every day
     - clicking on a responsibility should show the statistics for that, frequency, streaks, days completed, etc.

+  Add

+  UserProjects
+  - how to add other users to people's projects

+  UserProjects
+    user_id
+    project_id
+    permission - read, write, manage

   Notes are general musings.

   Comments are on tasks during a project.